How Harry Styles Fans Are Redefining Concert Fashion

 Advertisement

 Troy-Williamson agrees, pointing to inclusivity as a factor in her comfort in dressing up.
 "I think it's a really supportive fanbase.
-It's quite inclusive and the atmosphere is so positive."
+It's quite inclusive and the atmosphere is so positive," she says.
 Critics of Styles might be tempted to dismiss the verve and dedication of his fandom as hysteria but for these fans, open-mindedness, belonging and, most importantly, enjoyment are their sole concerns.